iechevarria/reading-notes/money-and-government-skidelslky-2018.md

     consumption; higher share prices -> increase wealth -> increase spending
 - 252 - central bank commitment to low inflation may not have caused low inflation, more likely price drops b/c labor mkts expanded to asia
+- 259 - amount of money spent affects prices, not amount of money created (does this mean asset prices are doomed to fall?); qe depended on wealth effect, not direct causation; keynes would say fiscal policy is the answer
+- 263 - qe was expected to boost amount raised from public markets
+- 266 - negative rates will cause flight into cash
+- 269 - bank of england in 2016 said asset purchases on their own didn't boost activity, but their effect on sentiment did
+- 272 - richer households less likely to consume, qe enriched wealthy households -> smaller impact on overall spending
+- 273 - "In practice, the [central] bank's accountability is to the financial system, which means to existing asset owners"
+- 275 - "But the ECB's passivity also reflected a particular historical mindset.
+    For the ECB, heir to the Bundesbank, the supreme danger to avoid was a repetition of the hyperinflation of the early 1920s.
+By contrast, it was the Great Depression ... which had the biggest historical impact on Ben Bernanke and other US policymakers."
+- 275 - "Governments whose policies fail to achieve their promised results *always* claim that they were pursuing policies that would have succeeded had it not been for unexpected 'headwinds'"
+- 277 - "QE offers as good an experiment in macroeconomic policy as we are likely to get, which is not that good.
+Attempting an empirical assessment of its effects is bedevilled by the omnipresence of counterfactuals"
+- 278 - 08 collapse showed you need to do more than keep price stability
+- 284 - bubbles do not sort themselves out
+- 287 - if qtm were correct, there would be no need for fiscal policy, but it has a lot of leaks so "dogmatic rejection of fiscal policy seems indefensible to me on scientific grounds"

+## 10. distribution as a macroeconomic problem
+- 292 - on distribution: "A clearer example of economics tracking politics would be difficult to find."
+- 294 - monopolized scarce resources give opportunities to extract rents
+- 302 - chris giles tried to discredit piketty, "His attempt to discredit Piketty failed, but it shows Piketty had hit a raw nerve"
+- 305 - financialization of economy destabilizes by allowing debt to replace earnings

+## 11. what was wrong with the banks?
+- 307 - Volcker in 2011: "It should be clear that among the causes of the recent financial crisis was an unjustified faith in rational expectations, market efficiencies, and the techniques of modern finance"
+- 310 - "Central bank models were based on a neo-classical fantasy world"
+- 313 - efficient market hypothesis is trash; "A dose of realism, or even a cursory knowledge of history, would have told these savants that markets do not work in this way"
+- 313 - "despite its garling theoretical gaps, the EMH became the intellectual underpinning of financial market regulation"
+- 315 - value at risk models (VaR) -> "VaR measures assume that we have the correct probabilities for all future outcomes.
+This is a risible assumption"
+- 315 - "humans do not face a knowable distribution of probable outcomes; we face genuine, radical uncertainty
+- 319 - free capital flow between nations might not be good, even IMF says so
+- 323 - assumed that mbss were far safer than individual mortgages b/c they were independent of one another; terrible assumption, heavily correlated
+- 324 - far more credit default swaps than underlying assets, so no way to get paid back
+- 325 - banks forgot insurers could go bust, insufficiently offloaded risk
+- 329 - credit rating agencies are paid by people getting rating, so bad incentives; also didn't recognize correlation in securitized products

+## 12. global imbalances
+- 336 - money was flowing from capital-poor country (china) to capital-rich one (us) -> this was supposed to be impossible
+- 338 - dollar is reserve currency which explains both accumulation by china and low fed interest rates
+- 339 - pettis: china under-consumes b/c unequal income -> treasury accumulation
+- 341 - "The structural flaw in the EU's Single Currency Area was obvious from the start; it was a monetary union without a political union."
+- 343 - "As with any dispute between debtors and creditors, appointment of blame is, ultimately, a value judgement, which cannot be settled by accumulating facts"
+- 344 - economists advocated for deregulation b/c EMH -> credit expansion
+    instead of public redistribution -> bad bank behavior -> 08 collapse

+## 13. reinventing political economy
+- 359 - "Few economists can resist a correlation which seems to confirm their theories" -> better explanation for great moderation is cheap chinese goods
+- 360 - "the trade-off between inflation and unemployment ... should be a matter of political judgement" + central banks shouldn't control interest rates (yikes!!! not great!!! very much disagree there!!!)
+- 366 - most credit created by banks used to speculate on assets instead of on producing new things
+- 367 - "An aspect of financialization little discussed in polite circles is the extent of its criminality" -> middle eastern and russian cash
+- 373 - "An economics which both minimizes the possibility of non-material forms of flourishing and fails to deliver its own promised goods is ripe for populist demolition"
+- 373 - a market usually needs a state to curb its excesses, but "we have been trying to create a unified global market by diminishing national states without setting up a global state, or even recognizing the need for one"
+- 374 - neoliberal statecraft: "It scrapped or emasculated the protectionist features of the post-war order which made it politically acceptable.
+    Enslaved by utopian theories and ignorant of history, the ideologues of the free market have been preparing the ground for the Apocalypse"
+- 375 - first wave of globalization rolled back in 1914
+- 377 - eurozone created in way that "reflected the view of neo-liberal economics that markets needed rules, not states"
+- 377 - tim congdon says free trade is good, but "This is bad history, since many nations have prospered under Protection"
+- 377 - arguments for free trade focus on long run: "It forgets that what happens in the short-run can blight the lives of a generation and, beyond that, those of their children"
+- 378 - free trade model assumes full employment, but unemployment exists ->
+    argument against free trade.
+"This is a good argument"
+- 379 - "We should not forget that globalization was *intended* to depress wage growth in the developed world"
+- 384 - mainstream economics lacks political legitimacy -> "mainstream economics
+    has been indifferent to levels of unemployment and to the growth of inequality, holding that these may be the justified consequences of market competition, the 'correction' of which would only make things worse"
+- 386 - "the attempt tot bolt macroeconomics on to the classical microeconomics must be judged a failure" micro -> how markets work, macro -> how they fail
+- 389 - behavioral economics: "It surely doesn't need to be emphasized that such revelations come as surprises only to those who have literally taken leave of their senses."

 ## questions
 - 17 - what precise mechanisms cause business cycles? is it actually prudent to